icst2021satool/probabilistic-coupling-experiment/README.md

 ### datacollection/coverage:

 **coverage** has a sub-directory for each of d4j's projects.
 In each of these sub-directories there should be one or more zip files containing the data flow coverage collected with Jaguar.
-Because the zip files containing the data flow coverage for each fault version occupy too much space, we make them availabe at [here](https://drive.google.com/drive/folders/1Yv_nWJrwMO1twRaqXZ3e34JWFLArYjeN?usp=sharing).
+Because the zip files occupy too much space, we make them availabe at [here](https://drive.google.com/drive/folders/1Yv_nWJrwMO1twRaqXZ3e34JWFLArYjeN?usp=sharing).

 To run the scripts to generate the FDP data for each version, one should place the project's zip file containing its data flow coverage on the project's folder.

 The table below maps each project identifier to its zip file contained [here](https://drive.google.com/drive/folders/1Yv_nWJrwMO1twRaqXZ3e34JWFLArYjeN?usp=sharing). **Math** and **Closure** required to divide their coverage data into several files, each one containg a subset of the faulty versions' coverage.
-The table below shows the coverage zip file names for each of d4j's projects.

   Identifier     |      Project zip file | Versions
 ------------------| ----------------------|---------